learningequality/kolibri-docs/docs/manage/resources.rst

 To delete one or more full channels with all of its resources from your device, follow these steps.

 #.
-Click :guilabel:`OPTIONS` button and select the **Delete channels** option.
+Click the :guilabel:`OPTIONS` button and select the **Delete channels** option.
 #.
 Use the checkboxes to select single channels you want to delete, or the *Select all on page* to delete all of them in bulk.
 As you keep selecting, you will see the total number and size of *channels selected* at the bottom of the page.
 #.
-Click :guilabel:`DELETE` button once you finish selecting, or :guilabel:`CANCEL` to exit without deleting the channel.
+Click the :guilabel:`DELETE` button once you finish selecting, or :guilabel:`CANCEL` to exit without deleting the channel.

 #.
 If you are certain you want to proceed, click the :guilabel:`DELETE` button again in the **Delete channel** confirmation window.
 #.
 You will see the delete progress in the **Task manager** page.
 Once the delete task is completed, the channel(s) will not be listed in the **Channels** tab on the **Device** page.